xlvisben/xlvisben/README.md

 <p>
 You've probably already read that am a full stack web developer and if not you just did.
 </p>
 I preferred specializing on the LAMP stack over the MERN stack.
-Further niching down to web apps built from scratch, sounds crazy with all the tools available eh?(Well of course some libraries here and there)<br>
+Further niching down to web apps built from scratch, sounds crazy with all the tools available eh?(Well of course I use some libraries here and there)<br>

 ### What I know
 - Backend